 More often than not child odor is likely just a case of poor hygiene, which simply calls for an increase in washing and some preventative measures for kids who are naturally a bit more sweaty.
 Parents can also monitor the child’s diet, limiting more pungent foods like curry and garlic.
 Some studies also indicate that organic milk devoid of hormones can reduce odor.
 And if all else fails, deodorant for kids is a powerful weapon.

 “Even young kids who are excessive sweaters, we may use an antiperspirant they can tolerate,” says Dr. Reinstein, adding that parents should monitor the underarms for irritation.
 “Even with good hygiene, some kids continue to have a smell to their sweat.
-Some people, not just kids, have hyperhidrosis — they have sweaty hands and feet and they’re always sweaty when they’re not exercising and it’s not hot.
+Some people, not just kids, have hyperhidrosis — they have sweaty hands and feet, and they’re always sweaty even when they’re not exercising and it’s not hot.
 People who have that kind of sweat can develop some odor also.”

 Nobody wants to be the parent with the stinky kid, and nobody wants to let warning signs go unchecked.
 But the majority of the time, a kid’s odor can be traced to the fact that kids are generally prone to touching stinky stuff and carrying their odors around with them.
 If they don’t smell like standard body odor or emit some other chronic funk, chances are it will wash off … at least until they hit puberty.